 Recent transactions include representing:

 - The initial purchasers, J.P.
 Morgan and Stephens Inc., in connection with the $500 million 144A/Reg.
-S high‑yield senior debt offering of Murphy Oil USA, Inc., which is being spun off of Murphy Oil Corporation.
-Upon completion of the spinoff, Murphy Oil USA will be one of the largest independent retailers of gasoline products and convenience merchandise;
+S high‑yield senior debt offering of Murphy Oil USA, Inc., which was being spun off from Murphy Oil Corporation;

 - Cincinnati Bell and CyrusOne in connection with an internal restructuring, the $525 million high‑yield senior debt offering by CyrusOne and the $361 million initial public offering of CyrusOne, a real estate investment trust;

 - JPMorgan Chase Bank, as lead arranger, of $9.5 billion in committed financing, and the initial purchasers, led by J.P.
 Morgan Securities, Bank of America Merrill Lynch, Citigroup and BNP Paribas, in connection with a Rule 144A/Reg.
 S $6.5 billion bond offering, each in connection with Freeport‑McMoRan Copper & Gold Inc.’s acquisitions of Plains Exploration & Production Company and McMoRan Exploration Co.;

 - J.P.
 Morgan Securities, Credit Suisse and the other financial institutions in connection with a debt‑for‑equity exchange and a $7.5 billion registered secondary offering of common stock of The Mosaic Company as part of Cargill Incorporated’s disposition of its approximate 64% interest in Mosaic, as well as a subsequent $1.2 billion secondary offering of common stock and a $750 million registered senior debt offering;